 It is estimated that at least an initial 30 000 ha of land could be afforested and that this could be increased to more than 150 000 ha of land once the project gains momentum.
 The areas could accommodate small growers and community afforestation, if correctly planned, and could expand the broad base of black people engaged in forestry.
-In KwaZulu-Natal, options for new afforestation also exist, and conservative estimates show between 30 000 ha and 40 000 ha are suitable for this purpose.
+In KwaZulu-Natal, options for new afforestation also exist, and conservative estimates show that between 30 000 ha and 40 000 ha are suitable for this purpose.
 This will create substantial employment opportunities.

 This view is expressed in the Genesis Report, which looked at the costs and benefits of the forest sector.
 The report was commissioned by the Department of Trade and Industry.
-Following this report, the Government has identified forestry as one of seven "strategic industries" that will be included in a comprehensive Industrial Development Strategy.
+Following this report, government has identified forestry as one of seven "strategic industries" that was included in a comprehensive Industrial Development Strategy.
 The Department of Trade and Industry and the industry have produced the Forest Sector Growth and Development Strategy as part of this initiative.

 Indigenous forests are indispensable to the country's heritage, beauty, wildlife and environment, while commercial forests provide jobs and economic opportunities for many people, especially in rural areas.
 Forestry represents a substantial investment in the country and plays an important role in the Integrated Rural Development Programme.
 Plantations cover about 1,3 million ha of South Africa.
 Over 80% of them are found in Mpumalanga, KwaZulu-Natal and the Eastern Cape.
-They produced more than 22 million m3 of commercial roundwood, worth an estimated R5 billion, according to a study done in 2005.
-They provide direct employment for about 107 056 people, of which 67 556 are in formal employment, 30 000 are contract workers and 39 500 are small growers and their helpers.
+They produced almost 22 million m3 (or 19,6 million tons [mt]) of commercial roundwood, worth R5,2 billion, according to a study conducted in 2006.
+They provide direct employment for about 107 056 people, of whom 67 556 are in formal employment, 30 000 are contract workers and 39 500 are small growers and their helpers.

-Together with the processed products, the total industry turnover was about R15 billion in 2005, including R6,8 billion worth of wood-pulp.
+Including the processed products, the total industry turnover was about R15,7 billion in 2006, including R7,4 billion worth of wood-pulp.

-A pulp and paper log intake of about 17,3 million m3, mining timber of 826 000 m3, charcoal of 258 000 m3, and almost 4,8 million m3 of sawlogs and veneer logs and poles of about 351 000 m3 were transferred to processing plants in 2005.

-The sales of timber from primary processors by volume in 2005 were as follows: sawn timber, 2,2 million m3; pulp, two million tons (Mt); mining timber, 639 390 t; panel products, 512 802 m3; poles, 293 021 m3; charcoal, 46 790 t; chips/mill residues, about six Mt; and firewood, 13 251 t.
+A pulp and paper log intake of about 17 million m3; mining timber of 733 000 m3; charcoal of 279 000 m3; 4,7 million m3 of sawlogs; and veneer logs and poles of about 286 000 m3 were transferred to processing plants in 2006.
+The sales of timber from primary processors by volume in 2006 were as follows: sawn timber, 2,0 million m3; pulp, 2 mt; mining timber, 461 000 t; panel products, 726 000 m3; poles, 273 000 m3; charcoal, 13 000 t; chips/mill residues about 6 mt; and firewood, 23 000 t.